Protect Your Dog's Health with Vaccinations at Woodward Vets

 Due to these dog vaccinations requiring a top-up yearly, in order to save you money, we offer health plans, which allow you to pay monthly for your pet's vaccinations.
 The health plan covers various preventative treatments, including flea treatments, worming treatments and anal gland expressions.
 If you have not already signed up click here to find out more how you can saves £'s with our loyalty discount plan.

-Spread the cost of dog vaccinations Leicester with Woodward's Loyalty Discount Plan
+Spread the Cost of Vaccinations with Woodward's Pet Health for Life Plan